RandomEngy/VidCoder/index.md

 Interested in translating VidCoder to your own language?
 [Help out on Crowdin](http://crowdin.net/project/vidcoder).

 ## Donations
 VidCoder is free software.
-If you like VidCoder and want to express your appreciation, please [donate the GiveWell Maximum Impact Fund](https://www.givewell.org/maximum-impact-fund).
+If you like VidCoder and want to express your appreciation, please [donate the GiveWell Top Charities Fund](https://www.givewell.org/top-charities-fund).
 It's the most effective charity in the world.

 ## Other info
 VidCoder is built on .NET 6/WPF in C#.